Propulsion Trades for a 2035-2040 Solar Gravitational Lens Mission

 The SGL is scientifically compelling because it enables an observational regime that is otherwise far beyond credible near-term telescope or interferometer scaling: direct high-resolution imaging and spatially resolved spectroscopy of an Earth-like exoplanet at tens of parsecs.
 For non-SGL approaches as currently conceived, even a $\sim 10\times 10$ surface map of an exo-Earth at 10~pc is not achievable on human timescales, with representative mapping times reaching $\sim 10^{4}$--$10^{5}$ years for a 10~m class telescope once realistic backgrounds and systematics are included \cite{Turyshev2026exoE}.
 By contrast, the SGL provides enormous on-axis amplification ($\sim 10^{11}$) and extreme angular resolution ($\sim 10^{-10}$~arcsec), collapsing per-pixel integration times from centuries to hours and making $10^{4}$-pixel-class reconstructions feasible on mission-relevant timescales, enabling surface/atmosphere context, time variability (rotation, weather, seasons), and spatially localized interpretation of biosignature-relevant spectroscopy \cite{Turyshev2026exoE,TuryshevMNRAS2022,TuryshevStarshade2025}.
 This motivates treating transportation to $z\gtrsim 650$--$900~\AU$ not as ``deep space for its own sake,'' but as access to a unique astrophysical instrument.

 For a 2035--2040 mission start, the dominant feasibility discriminator is outbound schedule to first science.
 The basic kinematic requirement is severe: reaching \(z=650~\AU\) in \(20~\yr\) implies \(\vrbar\simeq 154~\kms\) even for an idealized ballistic cruise, and powered trajectories require still higher terminal speeds because a substantial fraction of the transfer occurs during acceleration.
-This schedule pressure pushes propulsion into extreme parameter space and makes it essential to treat propulsion not as an isolated \(\Delta v\) budget but as an integrated system closure problem: thrust-to-mass early in flight, propellant throughput and lifetime for multi-year low-thrust operation, thermal management (radiator deployability and micrometeoroid tolerance), and nuclear flight approval programmatics.
+This schedule pressure makes propulsion an integrated system-closure problem rather than a simple \(\Delta v\) budget: thrust-to-mass, propellant throughput, lifetime, heat rejection, and flight-approval programmatics all affect feasibility.